Homeowner reviewing HELOC statements as prime rate changes affect interest costs

 Does Your HELOC Have Rate Caps That Limit Exposure?

-Most HELOCs carry a lifetime rate cap — a ceiling your rate cannot exceed regardless of how high the prime rate climbs.
+Most HELOCs carry a lifetime rate cap, a ceiling your rate cannot exceed regardless of how high the prime rate climbs.
 Federal law under the Truth in Lending Act (TILA) and Regulation Z requires lenders to disclose all rate caps in your HELOC agreement before closing.
-However, the caps themselves are not standardized — they vary significantly by lender and product.
+The caps themselves are not standardized; they vary significantly by lender and product.

 According to the Consumer Financial Protection Bureau (CFPB), a typical HELOC lifetime cap is 18%, though some lenders cap at 15% or 21%.
 Some products also include periodic rate caps that limit how much the rate can change per billing cycle, offering short-term payment stability even during rapid Fed rate hikes.
 Periodic caps are less common on HELOCs than on adjustable-rate mortgages.